glangmead/longhead/content/cv/index.md

 I am a teammate and leader, mathematician and engineer, researcher and developer of shipping products.
 I want to give back and have an impact.

-* Successful leader, individual contributor, and collaborator
+* Successful leader, individual contributor, catalyst, and collaborator
 * Long and successful track record integrating research into products
 * Ph.D. in mathematics, in four-dimensional geometry and mathematical physics